paulvha/sps30/README.md

 (https://www.sparkfun.com/products/15103) which does include a cable with this plug.

 <br> May 2019 : there is also a library available for Raspberry Pi (https://github.com/paulvha/sps30_on_raspberry)
+<br> January 2023 : there is also SPS30 BLE-peripheral, BLE-central and Android BLE-APP (https://github.com/paulvha/apollo3/tree/master/ArduinoBLE_special)

 ## Prerequisites
 Examples 4, 5, 7, 8, 10, 15 and 16 have a dependency on other libraries.
 Documented in sketch.